 Magnifica Class, or First Class, passengers received meals inspired by the finest Italian cuisine and created by Gambero Rosso.
 Passengers had three options to choose from; a Traditional Italian menu, a Healthy menu and a light menu.

 Alitalia passengers who had special dietary requirements such as medical, dietary, religious or children's meals can pre-order a special meal for their flight.
-These meals had to be pre-ordered at least 24 hours before departure by contacting the customer centre, or requested at the time of booking.
-The following are the special meals that were available to order:
+These meals had to be pre-ordered at least 24 hours before departure by contacting the customer centre or requested at the time of booking.

-All passengers received a drinks service with their meal, including both hot and cold drinks.
+All passengers booking flights with Alitalia received a drinks service with their meal, including both hot and cold drinks.
 Passengers in Premium Economy could enjoy selected fine wines, and each meal will be finished with a taste of limoncello.
-Business Class and Magnifica passengers could enjoy a wider selection of wines from the onboard cellar, but also drank from the regular service such as Lavazza coffee.
+Business Class and Magnifica passengers could enjoy a wider selection of wines from the onboard cellar but also drank from the regular service such as Lavazza coffee.

-Alitalia operated a frequent flyer program called MilleMiglia Program to reward regular passengers with Alitalia.
+Alitalia Airlines operated a frequent flyer program called MilleMiglia Program to reward regular passengers with Alitalia.
 This exclusive club provided benefits for flying miles with Alitalia.
-In addition, passengers could earn miles and request award tickets across the whole network operated by their new partners Etihad Regional, Air Serbia and Air Seychelles.
+In addition, passengers booking flights with Alitalia could earn miles and request award tickets across the whole network operated by their new partners Etihad Regional, Air Serbia and Air Seychelles.
 The miles earned could be used to join or renew membership to the Exclusive Clubs.

 Passengers could collect frequent flyer points quickly and easily with Alternative Airlines and enjoy the benefits of their chosen alliance.
 Check out our article to find out which frequent flyer program is best for you.